AndrewFarley/coap-for-aws-iot/README.md

 ## TODO / Security / High Availability / Performance
 * Clean up the codebase, it's a mess... once things are working though
+* Need to come up with a effective way to monitor that the server is functioning.
+Perhaps a CloudWatch Event lambda which uses CoAP and tries to push stuff into SQS (eg, a /health-check CoAP endpoint), which can trigger a cloudwatch alarm if it fails
 * Add diagrams, documentation, a walkthrough once things are finalized and flowing
 * Limit the Terraform IAM Role for SQS to _only_ our SQS queue
 * Modify the Ingestor to use the IAM Instance Role instead of passing credentials via user data.
 The lame library [sqs](https://www.npmjs.com/package/sqs) only supports credentials.